enderdba/multi-select/README.markdown

 - [License](#license)

 ## About
 I'm a user-friendlier drop-in replacement for the standard select with multiple attribute activated.
+A Sortable functionality has been added for every clone of the selection list, using a light version of jqueryUI.

 ## Creator
 @lou

+# Sortable Functionality
+enderdba / Jeecks

 ### Usage and demos
 [http://loudev.com](http://loudev.com "jquery.multi-select.js")